 A. WSP is available for both license-included (Windows Server 2016) and BYOL Windows 10-based WorkSpaces on all bundle types except for Graphics and GraphicsPro.

 Q. What operating systems will the beta WorkSpaces client application be supported on?

-A. Beta clients are available for Windows (Windows 7, 8, and 10) operating systems.
-For Windows 7, you will need to install .net.
+A. Beta clients are available for Mac OSX and Windows (Windows 8 and 10) operating systems.

 Q. Which Regions are supported for the WSP beta?